 What are the non-academic requirements?

-Essay: “Tell us how a specific work of journalism (not your own) from a newspaper, magazine, broadcast or online had an impact on your desire to study journalism.”
-Type your essay on a separate sheet of paper and write approximately 300 words.
+- Essay: “Tell us how a specific work of journalism (not your own) from a newspaper, magazine, broadcast or online had an impact on your desire to study journalism.”
+Type your essay on a separate sheet of paper.
+Write 300 words (approx.).

-List of relevant life and journalistic experience: (e.g. community or school newspaper, blog, yearbook, co-op, second language, travel, extra-curricular activities and volunteer work).
-Write your list legibly by hand on a separate 8.5” x 11” sheet of paper.
+- List your relevant life and journalistic experience (e.g. community or school newspaper, blog, yearbook, co-op, second language, travel, extra-curricular activities and volunteer work).
+Please write your answers legibly by hand on a separate 8.5” x 11” sheet of paper.

-Do not include creative work, essays, poetry or fiction in the portfolio
+- Do NOT submit: creative work, essays, poetry or fiction.

 What counts as journalistic and life experience ?